GabrielFraga962/Tesla_Homepage_Reactjs/tesla-homepage-app-clone/README.md

 ## Installation :wrench:

-First you need to clone the project using `git clone https://github.com/leoronne/tesla-homepage-ui-clone.git`.
+First you need to clone the project using `https://github.com/GabrielFraga962/Tesla_Homepage_Reactjs.git`.

 You can install the application using `npm install` or `yarn install` on the root dir.